celestialfault/wfgm-sync-server/README.md

 A minimal web server built with FastAPI, providing cloud sync capabilities for [Wildfire's Female Gender Mod].

+This project is licensed under the [GNU AGPL, version 3](./LICENSE).

 ## Running your own

 This requires the following to run: